 4 | DISCUSSION

-Prevalence is simple and common parasitological parameter that gives information on the proportion of infected individuals in a given group and must always be provided in parasite surveys (Bush et al., 1997; Rózsa et al., 2000).
-Our goal here was to investigate the estimate of prevalence in fish communities across multiple spatial scales using data on the black spot disease.
-This approach allowed us to skim over spatial patterns of infection, sampling effort effect, sampling methods bias and, environmental predictors of prevalence of infection in fish communities.
+Prevalence is a common parasitological parameter that gives information on the proportion of infected individuals in a given group (Bush et al., 1997; Rózsa et al., 2000).
+Our main goal here was to investigate the estimate of prevalence in fish communities across multiple spatial scales using data on the black spot disease.
+This approach allowed us to skim over spatial patterns of infection, sampling effort effect, sampling methods bias and, environmental predictors of the prevalence of infection in fish communities.

 [Sampling method bias]

-Despite fish hosts have been the focus of many empirical studies on aquatic parasites, sampling design and methods bias are not usually discussed although they can induce substantial differences in measurements derived from wildlife samples (Biro & Dingemanse, 2009).
+Despite that fish hosts have been the focus of many empirical studies on aquatic parasites, sampling design and methods bias are not usually discussed although they can induce substantial differences in measurements derived from wildlife samples (Biro & Dingemanse, 2009).
 For example, Wilson et al. (1993) reported difference in parasite infection in pumpkinseed sunfish (Lepomis gibbosus) caught by two different fishing methods.
-They mentioned that black spots were twice as abundant in trapped fish against seined fish, and white grubs twice as abundant in seined fish, indicating method-induce bias.
+They mentioned that black spots were twice as abundant in trapped fish against seined fish, and white grubs twice as abundant in seined fish, indicating method-induced bias.
 Our findings also support fishing method-induced bias in the measurement of community-level infection prevalence.
 At landscape-scale, black spots prevalence estimates varied between 19.2% and 35.6 % (Table S12) depending on the method while it varied up to 46.7% between methods at lake-scale (Table S13).